dcasota/photonos-scripts/README.md

 Photon OS, a VMware operating system,  is an open source Linux container host for cloud-native applications.
 The OS is the preferred platform for IoT edge engineering.
 It runs docker containers, supports a resource foot print hardened setup, comes with a driver development kit for device drivers, and has package-based lifecycle management systems.
 More information: https://vmware.github.io/photon/.

 Photon OS is the foundation of many VMware software products.
-VMware vCenter Server Appliance and SRM OS bits are made out of Photon OS.
+VMware vCenter Server Appliance bits to give an idea are made out of Photon OS.
 Hence, the functions are optimized for workloads on VMware hypervisor vSphere/ESXi.

 Provisioning, failover and failback of Photon OS on other hypervisors in nowadays is a niche use case.
 Provisioning is supported for
 - ISO setup